-The Public Sector Compensation Disclosure Act (PSCD Act) enhances the accountability and transparency in the use of public funds by requiring public sector bodies to report compensation of $100,000 or more, paid to persons during the fiscal year.
-Under the PSCDA public sector bodies includes member of the Government Reporting Entity (GRE), entities designated by regulation and certain not-for-profit organizations.
+The Public Sector Compensation Disclosure Act (PSCDA) enhances the accountability and transparency in the use of public funds by requiring public sector bodies to report compensation of $100,000 or more, paid to persons during the fiscal year.
+Under the PSCDA public sector bodies includes member of the Government Reporting Entity (GRE), entities designated by regulation (post-secondary institutions in Nova Scotia) and certain not-for-profit organizations.

 Public Sector Compensation Disclosure Reports